 Lookout Mountain stands tall and proud, high above the Chattanooga skyline.
 The mountain hosts a variety of activities from miles of hiking and biking trails to Civil War history to world-class attractions.

 Being a Chattanooga transplant, I had no idea what to expect when I visited Rock City.
 Like everybody else, I’d seen all the signs and the painted barns.
 The enchanted trail surprised me with the vast size of the garden and the extraordinary nature of the rock features.
 The star of the show is Lover’s Leap.
 Jutting out from the mountain, this stronghold of rock boasts an impressive view.
 Just steps from the Seven States Overlook, you'll find delicious southern-style dishes at Café 7 (open seasonally) – plus you get the incredible view!
 Explore Fairyland Caverns to see happy gnomes, fairytale folklore, and ultraviolet lighting.
-Upon reaching the end of the trail, a small village with leather crafting, gift shops, and delicious fudge awaits you.
+Upon reaching the end of the trail, a small plaza with leather crafting, gift shops, and delicious fudge awaits you.

 Bragging Rights: You’ll have seen seven states from one location!

 Ruby Falls was remarkable.
 It’s easy to see why so many people love it.
 The elevator itself seemed like its own attraction.
 Through its glass panels, I watched hundreds of feet of rock zip past on our descent to 260 feet underground.
-On our expedition, I discovered mirrored pools of water and huge stalactites and stalagmites in all shapes and sizes (from steak and potatoes to angel’s wings).
+On our expedition, I discovered hidden underground streams, stalactites and stalagmites in all shapes and sizes, and many other types of amazing cave formations.
 The winding path through the caverns leads to the beautiful 145-foot Ruby Falls, named after the wife of founder Leo Lambert.

-Bragging Rights: You’ll have visited the deepest commercial cave in the United States and largest underground waterfall accessible to the public!
+Bragging Rights: You’ll have visited the deepest commercial cave in the United States and seen the largest underground waterfall accessible to the public!